Maple Lake (Ontario)

 Maple Lake is a lake in the southern portion of Haliburton County, Ontario, Canada.
-Maple Lake is located north-east of Carnarvon and north-west of Haliburton and is easily reached via Highway 118 on its southern shores and North Shore Road for northern lakeshore access.
-The lake is annually stocked with Lake Trout.
-Anglers also fish for whitefish, largemouth and smallmouth bass.
+Maple Lake is located north-east of Carnarvon and north-west of Haliburton and is easily reached via Highway 118 on its southern shores and North Shore Road for northern shore.
+Public access to the lake is available from the municipal access via the boat launch at 1085 Stanhope Airport Road.
+The lake is semi annually stocked with yearling Lake Trout by the Haliburton Highlands Outdoors Association.
+Anglers also fish for whitefish, walleye, largemouth and smallmouth bass.
 A population of muskie does also exist in the lake, although fishing for this is generally fairly slow.
-It is part of a chain of lakes.
+It is part of a chain of lakes that includes Pine, Green and Beech lakes.
+Access by small boat is possible between Maple, Green and Pine.